Fundamentals of Yurt Construction

 The micro-yurt also reduces material and heating costs, making it affordable and accessible to a wider variety of markets including green and sustainable home owners, first time or new property owners, low-income buyers, campers and outdoor enthusiasts.

 The class project includes options for solar hot water installation, solar photovoltaic, electric wiring and lighting, composting toilets and a custom trailer for transportation.

 DatesNo classes currently scheduled

 All required tools/materials are provided by your instructor and North House and will be available once the course begins.

 Once registered, students will receive a confirmation packet in the mail that may offer additional optional tool recommendations and suggested reading.

-Mark was introduced to the craft of wooden ski making after meeting Marvin Salo, whose father was a master ski maker trained in the old Saami school of ski construction, nearly two decades ago.
+Mark was introduced to the craft of wooden ski making after meeting Marvin Salo, whose father was a master ski maker trained in the old Saami school of ski construction, over two decades ago.
 Since then, he has collaborated with ski historians, researchers, and builders, to learn about the wooden ski’s origin, design variations, cultural functions and construction methods.
 From his findings, Mark has been teaching students from around the globe about wooden ski construction.
 His investigations into the wooden ski have also led him to a number of exhibitions, commissions and presentation on the subject.
 Mark’s interest in traditional methods of transportation throughout northern cultures also include wooden work boat construction, from birch bark canoes to Norse prams, toboggan and sled construction, northern clothing, and traditional shelter designs, including the yurt.
 Mark was instrumental in the founding of the North House Folk School, a Minnesota-based educational organization committed to teaching traditional northern crafts.
 He operates his own business Hansen Boat Works and was recently nominated to receive an invitation for the Bush Foundation’s Enduring Vision Award.